rafie-b/rafie-b/README.md

 This is a general repo where I'm storing tests and other working lines.

-🔭 I’m currently working on Data projects, elaborating digital products and learning to manage efficient databases. 🌱
+🔭 I’m currently working on Data Analytics projects, elaborating digital products and learning to manage efficient databases. 🌱

 ⚡ Check out the Organizations I'm working on!